- Chart

 Disclaimers:

-This information is for informational purposes only and does not constitute financial advice.
-ETF performance can vary, and past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making investment decisions.
+This information is for educational purposes only and does not constitute financial advice.
+ETF holdings, performance data, and market share can change.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.